Configuration file

 database-backend = whoosh

-# rename files added by author and title
+# Rename files added by author and title in "papis add"

 add-file-name = {doc[author]}{doc[title]}